Check out what’s happening this Sunday

 8 am (Chapel) Holy Eucharist

-9 am and 11 am (Church) Festival Eucharist and Children's Program
+11 am (Church) Festival Eucharist with Children's Program

-with the combined choirs of St. Bartholomew's Church, brass, and timpani.
-The musical prelude begins at 10:30 am.
+With the combined choirs of St. Bartholomew's Church, brass, and timpani.
+Musical prelude begins at 10:30 am.

 The 11 am service will be livestreamed on our website, Facebook and YouTube.